Bertie Formation: Description

 The type locality for the Bertie Group is Ridgemount Quarry, located west of Fort Erie on the Niagara Peninsula of Bertie, Ontario, 6 mi west of Buffalo, New York, after which the group is named.
 The first author who recognized the group as a separate stratigraphic unit was Chapman in 1884.
 In more recent years, the unit has been elevated to group status.

 Geographic extent

 The Bertie Group forms the bedrock in a narrow band extending from Fort Erie, west of Buffalo, New York, through Hagersville, New Hamburg, Harriston, and Walkerton to Southampton on Lake Huron.
 The group consists of medium- to massive-bedded aphanitic brown to grey, laminated, bituminous and burrowed dolomites, with minor thin-bedded shaly dolomites.

 Along the outcrop area between Fort Erie and Hagersville, the thickness varies from 35 to 60 ft.
 It thickens to 495 ft in the subsurface.
-Sanford (1969) used the term Bertie Groupfrom Fort Erie to the vicinity of Hagersville and the term Bass Islands Formation north and west of Hagersville.
+Sanford (1969) used the term Bertie Group from Fort Erie to the vicinity of Hagersville and the term Bass Islands Formation north and west of Hagersville.
 The group is correlated with the Bass Islands Formation of Michigan.
 Bertie Group dolomite is quarried for crushed stone at Fort Erie, Port Colborne, Dunnville, Cayuga, and Hagersville.